SWC-OSG-Workshop/2016-01-06-UNL/novice/DHTC/07-TroubleShooting.md

 condor_q username
 ~~~

 For some reason, our job is still idle.
 Why?
-Try using `condor_q -better-analyze` to find out.
+Try using `condor_q -better-analyze`
+to find out.
 Remember that you will also need to specify a pool name.
-In this case we'll use `osg-flock.grid.iu.edu`:
+In this case
+we'll use `glidein.unl.edu`:

 ~~~
-$ condor_q -better-analyze JOB-ID -pool osg-flock.grid.iu.edu
+$ condor_q -better-analyze JOB-ID -pool glidein.unl.edu

 # Produces a long ouput.
 # The following lines are part of the output regarding the job requirements.